By Diane Burroughs

 African Grey Parrot Drives a Bird Buggy

-Another fascinating example of parrot intelligence is “Pepper” the African Grey Parrot that is learning to drive a parrot sized Bird Buggy!
+Another fascinating example of just how brainy parrots are is “Pepper” an African Grey Parrot that is learning to drive a parrot sized Bird Buggy!
 Pepper, an intelligent parrot with separation anxiety had beset his owner, Andrew Gray, with ear splitting brash screeches any time he was left alone.
 Andrew, an engineering graduate student at the University of Florida responded to his parrots needs by developing the Bird Buggy.
 This little gadget is a joystick operated bird buggy that Pepper can navigate about the house in search of his Pal.